Mousavi310/hugo-blog/content/posts/a-refreshable-sql-server-configuration-provider-for-net-core.md

 }
 ```

 Now let's verify our provider in the `Web API` project.
 I want to inject the configuration using `Options` pattern.
 Assume that we use an email service and to send emails we need an API key.
-So we can create following class:
+So we can create the following class:

 ``` csharp
 public class EmailServiceOptions